lhow0901/dsp/05a-python.md

 >> * Items within lists are not grouped while tuples consist of groups of items
 >> * Lists consist of items within [ ] separated by commas while tuples consist of groups of items within ( ) separated by commas inside of [ ] separated by commas
 >> * Lists usually consist of similar elements (for example, brands of shoes) while tuples are typically heterogeneous items
+>> Tuples will work as keys in dictionaries because dictionaries need to be able to map a key to its value by easily comparing keys.
+In other words, it needs to be hashable and Python lists are not hashable.
+Additionally, keys shouldn't be mutable and tuples are immutable while lists are mutable.

 ---